cmarvaz/cmarvaz.github.io/_pages/research.md

 </div>

 <div style="text-align: justify">
 In addition, from the single epoch DECam data we obatined high quality light curves.
-This allow us (<a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1061V/abstract">Vivas, Walker, Martínez-Vázquez et al. 2020a</a>) to obtain accurate pulsation parameters for the RR Lyrae stars that we use to measure a new distance for Crater II of 117 $\pm$ 4 kpc.
+This allow us (<a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1061V/abstract">Vivas, Walker, Martínez-Vázquez et al. 2020a</a>) to obtain accurate pulsation parameters for the RR Lyrae stars that we use to measure a new distance for Crater II of 117 ± 4 kpc.
 </div>

 <img src="/images/cra2_cmd.png" alt="" width="400"/>